Namraj14/Prompting/Grounding.md

 ## Grounding in Agentforce

-### RAG is a grounding technique where relevant information is retrieved from a knowledge source and added to the prompt before sending it to the LLM, resulting in more accurate and context-aware responses.
+### RAG (Retrieval Augmented Generation) is a technique where an AI first retrieves relevant information from knowledge sources and then uses that information to generate a response.

 ### What is Grounding?